Project-Counter/cop5/source/04-reports/01-platform-reports.rst

    * - PR
      - Platform Report
-     - A customizable report summarizing activity across a content provider’s platforms that allows the user to apply filters and select other configuration options.
+     - A customizable report summarizing activity across a report provider’s platforms that allows the user to apply filters and select other configuration options.
      - All Host_Types

    * - PR_P1